 Is MDMA/Ecstasy Addictive?

 There is a lack of evidence that links MDMA to any physical dependence or major withdrawal symptoms.
 Users do, however, risk being overwhelmed by their MDMA addiction – the most important thing in their life.
-People have been known to prioritize their molly addiction over work, school, relationships, hobbies and family.
+People have been known to prioritize their molly addiction over work, school, relationships, hobbies, and family.
 What seems a harmless and ‘social’ drug, can quickly develop into an addiction, with users psychologically dependent on MDMA.
-As your MDMA intake increases, your tolerance also rises – forcing you to take more in order to reach to that desired euphoric sensation.
+As your MDMA intake increases, your tolerance also rises – forcing you to take more in order to reach that desired euphoric sensation.
 As with all drugs, increased consumption can quickly turn into addiction and dependence.
 There is little suggestion that MDMA causes physical addiction, but substances ecstasy is ‘cut’ (mixed) with – like opiates and benzodiazepines – can be incredibly addictive.
 If taken in large quantities, a physical addiction to these particular components is likely.